Shannon L. McGee

 How to obtain a meal plan

 You can register for your meal plan online using your Banner account during class registration or visit the Meal Plan Office, located at VSU 1Card Services.
 Any student living in a residence hall who does not register for a meal plan will automatically be assigned The Blazer All Access plan.
-The Meal Plan Office is located at VSU 1Card Services, 1204 N. Patterson St. Call 229-333-5988 or visit our web site.
+Detailed instructions, dates, and information are available on our web site.
+For questions concerning meal plans, you may email firstname.lastname@example.org.

 Dining Dollars are reserved for purchases at dining locations.
-They are designed to give you the flexibility to dine at any of our eateries or to make a purchase at our 3 on-campus convenient stores, without carrying cash.
+They are designed to give you the flexibility to dine at any of our eateries or to make purchases at our 2 on-campus convenient stores, without carrying cash.
 Each time you make a purchase, the amount is automatically deducted from your VSU 1Card.
-Any unused Dining Dollars roll over from fall to spring but expire in May.
+Any unused Dining Dollars roll over from fall to spring, but expire in May.

 There are 2 convenience stores located on campus, Langdale P.O.D.
 Market and Centennial P.O.D.
 Market.
 Langdale P.O.D.
 Market is located on the first floor of Langdale Hall (west side) and Centennial P.O.D.
 Market is located on the first floor of Centennial Hall East.
 They provide a variety of grab and go items, snacks, grocery items, health and beauty items, and drinks.

 The VSU Bookstore in the Student Union offers all required textbooks in addition to required supplies for courses.
 As the official campus store, the bookstore sells a multitude of VSU-imprinted clothing and gifts as well as a growing number of other types of gifts.
-The Tech Shop is a technology area within the bookstore where students are able to buy a variety of technology products.
+There is also a technology area and service department within the bookstore where students are able to buy a variety of technology products and get technology advice and services for devices.

 Parking and Transportation